-- St Nicholas CEVC Primary School recognises that children can abuse other children and that it can happen both inside and outside of school and online.
-This is referred to as child-on-child abuse and can take many forms. (see School's Child-on-Child Abuse Policy) - St Nicholas CEVC Primary School believes and understands the importance of challenging inappropriate behaviours between children that are abusive in nature.
+- St Augustine of Canterbury Catholic Primary School recognises that children can abuse other children and that it can happen both inside and outside of school and online.
+This is referred to as child-on-child abuse and can take many forms. - St Augustine of Canterbury Catholic Primary School believes and understands the importance of challenging inappropriate behaviours between children that are abusive in nature.
 Staff understand that abuse is abuse, and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place.

-- St Nicholas CEVC Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - o bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable, and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - -Ensure children have and understand a range of ways to report (worry boxes, School Council members, all adults have 'Time to Talk') - -Implement our Behaviour Policy and Anti-bullying Policy - -Provide an age appropriate PSHRE (Personal, Social, Health and Relationship Education) curriculum - St Nicholas CEVC Primary School will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with our policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by child-on-child abuse may be supported by: - taking reports seriously - -listening carefully - -avoiding victim blaming - -providing appropriate pastoral support - -working with parents/carers - -reviewing educational approaches - -in cases of sexual assault, informing the police and/or First Response - Our school will take steps to ensure that appropriate curriculum time is dedicated to enabling children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of child-on-child abuse.
-We will also ensure that children recognise warning signs and what support is available, both within the school and externally such as Kent Police, ChildLine etc.(see Safeguarding display boards)
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St Augustine of Canterbury Catholic Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - o bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable, and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - Implementing a robust anti-bullying policy, providing an age/ability appropriate PSHE and RSE curriculum, providing a range of reporting mechanisms e.g. worry boxes and posters to encourage children to share/tell their worried.
+Staff training in behaviour support (including de-escalation), Trauma Informed Schools and through regular Safeguarding Network training including child on child abuse and anti-bullying.